mattclarke/advent_of_code_25/README.md

 Internet solution: cleaner implementation of DP, see code.

 ## Day 12:
-- Part 1: Brute force plus skipping the clearly impossible ones takes about 120 seconds (Pypy).
+- Part 1: Brute force plus skipping the clearly impossible ones takes about 170 seconds (Pypy).
 - Part 2: No part 2 on the last day!

 Attempts to speed up:
 - For the same width, the first N rows don't change, so we can do some caching so we can start some way in.
-About 3x faster.
+Give ~60 seconds.
+- If we say each shape takes up 9 squares then we can compare it to the total area and if it is less then we know it fits.
+Down to about 30 seconds.

+- Weirdly, just inputs that aren't clearly impossible gives the right answer - is this a fluke?
+Less than a second.